epn-vespa/tutorials/surfaces/shape_models/shape_models.md

 #### Plot Phobos as a point cloud

 Select the first table and open the Cube plot window from the tool bar.
-The point cloud is displayed using the default Mark form.
+The point cloud is displayed using the default Mark form (Fig. 1).

 - It is important to set up the axis length uniformly: go to Axes > Coords and check the "Isometric" box